GOP effort to repeal and replace Obamacare clears a key committee

 Three Republicans, all members of the conservative Freedom Caucus, voted with all Democrats against he measure: Reps.
 Dave Brat of Virginia, Gary Palmer of Alabama, and Mark Sanford of South Carolina.
 But because of the large number of Republicans on the committee, the measure still passed 19 to 17.

-Due to the concentration of conservative members on the Budget Committee, the vote was a critical step in the process where Republicans had an opportunity to kill the measure, but most Republicans stayed in line and voted in favor for the bill.
+Due to the concentration of conservative members on the Budget Committee, the vote was a critical step in the process where Republicans had an opportunity to kill the measure, but most of them stayed in line and voted in favor for the bill.

 Because of House rules, the committee was unable to make changes to the bill despite concerns from Republicans who say they won't support it on the House floor in its current form.